 (e) specify and give particulars of the ground, if any, upon which the notice is given.

-[Section 61 inserted by No. 60 of 2011 s.
+[Section 61 inserted: No. 60 of 2011 s.
 61.]

 62. Notice of termination by lessor upon ground of breach of term of agreement

 (1) A lessor may give notice of termination of a residential tenancy agreement to the tenant upon the ground that the tenant has breached a term of the agreement and the breach has not been remedied.